DSquared Financial Group PBC Solomon Strategies: Let's Grow Together

 Structure & Mission: DSquared Financial Group operates as a Public Benefit Corporation (PBC) and is described as cooperatively owned and operated.
 Its core mission revolves around improving the quality of life for its members and the communities where they live and work.
 This is achieved through financial education, mentorship, and volunteer activities, with a particular focus on serving underserved communities.

-Community Focus: The group dedicates 25% of its profits (generated from life insurance and financial services sales) to be invested back into the communities it serves, helping to fund financial mentorship programs.
+Community Focus: The group dedicates 25% of its profits (generated from life insurance and financial services) to be invested back into the communities it serves, helping to fund financial mentorship programs.

 Gallery